 Expected Future Income

 The variables that most often fall into this category can be split between recurring or scheduled payments and one-time income events.
-Recurring events may include social security benefits, pension plans, annuities and rental income among others.
-One-time income events may include proceeds from the sale of a property or a downsize, an inheritance payment, a one-time distribution from a pension, or an annuity or cash value from an unneeded insurance policy.
+Recurring events may include Social Security benefits, pension plans, annuities and rental income, among others.
+One-time income events may include proceeds from the sale of a property or a downsize, an inheritance payment, a one-time distribution from a pension, or an annuity or cash value from an unneeded life insurance policy.

 Making the correct decisions from a distribution standpoint will have a material effect on the probability that you successfully reach your retirement income goals.
 For instance, you’ll need to consider when you will have access to these streams of income, when you should start to access them, and how much you can expect to keep after taxes.
-Many public pension and retirement plans will also affect how much social security you are entitled to.
-Additionally, at a certain point, Required Minimum Distributions (RMDs) will begin to occur when you turn 70.5.
-It is important to plan around these as they not only can provide a source of income but may affect your tax situation as well.
+Many public pension and retirement plans will also affect how much Social Security you are entitled to.
+Additionally, at a certain point, Required Minimum Distributions (RMDs) will begin to occur.
+It is important to plan around these as they not only can provide a source of income but may affect your tax situation.

 After you’ve estimated your expected income and spending in retirement, you’ll have a better understanding of the probable discrepancy between your income and spending expectations.
 This gap represents the annual cash flow that your portfolio needs to generate.
-This cash flow, considered alongside your current portfolio, your planned future contributions, time horizon, and inflation will dictate your “required rate of return”.
-The required rate of return can be generated not only with traditional sources of income like bond coupons and dividends, but also with the growth of principle, also known as capital gains.
+This cash flow — considered alongside your current portfolio, planned future contributions, time horizon, and inflation — will dictate your “required rate of return.”
+This can be generated not only with traditional sources of income like bond coupons and dividends, but also with the growth of principle, also known as capital gains.
 If your required rate of return is likely not attainable at a level of risk you are comfortable with, you will need to adjust your retirement plan.
 You may need to save more, work a few years longer, or adjust your standard of living expectations before and/or during retirement.